bruno-ponne/bruno-ponne.github.io/_posts/2020-06-30-education.md

 abstract: In 2007, a series of reforms were implemented in the education system in Ceará, Brazil.
 This research aims to explore data on the education quality index to find out if it suggests these reforms had an impact on student achievement.
-  In order to do so, panel data is analysed through spatial plots, time series and scatter plots.
+  In order to do so, panel data is analyzed through spatial plots, time series and scatter plots.
 image: capa01.png
 ---